HQArrayLab/Hydrophone-Acoustic-Pressure-Scanning-Control/Readme.md

 The code was test on Windows 10.

-scan1.m is used for scanning the sound field distribution along the vertical direction.
+scan1.m is used for scanning the two-dimensional sound field distribution along the vertical direction.

-scan2.m is used for scanning the two-dimensional sound field distribution along both the horizontal and vertical directions.
+scan2.m is used for scanning the two-dimensional sound field distribution along the horizontal direction.

 waveread.m is used for reading and storing the waveforms from a RIGOL oscilloscope.